olincollege/repeat-order-analysis/README.md

 connecting to Etsy API to pull all of the order reciepts into a JSON.
 Then we processed the data to find key metrics such as repeat order rate, the sizes of those orders, orders broken down by state, and time between repeat orders.
-Finally we visualized the data using matplotlib.
+Finally we visualized the data using matplotlib and plotly.

 ## Dependencies